humlen/Terminal/terminal.md

 + added feedback to eidos calculations
 + rewrote pearson to 2.2k it/s
 + rewrote spearman to 2.2k it/s
-+ added Kendalls Tau to Project Eidos
++ added Kendalls Tau to Project eidos
++ now prints top 10 companies of each sector

 #### Lantern
 + added final timer to lantern fetch